scds/dash23-24/image-classification.md

 # Machine Learning with Python: Image Classification

-Learn Image Classification at this Workshop, where we delve into image recognition using the PyTorch framework.
+Learn image classification at this Workshop, where we delve into image recognition using the PyTorch framework.
 Whether you're a novice or have some prior experience in machine learning, this workshop is tailored to help you grasp the essentials of building image classification models.

 [Register for this workshop](https://libcal.mcmaster.ca/event/3761926){: .btn .btn-outline }